Saturday 28th February and Sunday 1st March 2026 Exhibition at Brownlow Hall

 dring01jpgdring02jpgdring5jpgdring4jpgdring3jpg

-a) PERLON HANGING SYSTEM (we will supply these on the day for free use) This is for use on the picture rails in Brownlow Hall ( images below).
+1) PERLON HANGING SYSTEM FOR WALLS (we will supply these on the day for free use) This is for use on the picture rails in Brownlow Hall ( images below).
 We also supply the picture rail hooks.
 The thick nylon threads are called PERLONS and loop over the hooks that fit over the picture rails.
 Sliding up and down a Perlon are adjustable Zipper Hooks that can be set at any height.
 These Zipper Hooks are attached to the back of a picture.
 Two artworks can be hung on one Perlon using two separate Zipper Hooks.
 Extra wide art can be hung from two Perlons side by side and this gives the picture stability.
 Excess unused Perlon length is wound up neatly in a circle behind the art.
 Never ever ever cut a Perlon shorter, they are expensive and reusable at future exhibitions.

 staspngstas05jpgstas02jpg

-b) CHAINS HANGING SYSTEM (we will supply these on the day for free use) Chains are for pictures hanging on the exhibition boards (pictures below).
+2) CHAINS HANGING SYSTEM (we will supply these on the day for free use) Chains are for pictures hanging on the exhibition boards (pictures below).
 The big top hooks go over the top of the boards, from which a long chain is hung.
 Small "S" attach the picture to the chain.
 Two artworks can be hung on one chain one above the other with two S hooks spaced out on the chain.
 Extra wide art can be hung from two chains side by side and give the picture extra stability.

 20240222_104520jpgchain01jpgchain02jpg